 Military Strategy & Tactics

 While little is known about Parthia's line of command, it is obvious their success at war required a hierarchical structure of lieutenants answerable to a supreme commander who answered to the king.
 Dependent on their horse archers and cataphracts, Parthia's strategy was to fight the enemy on terrain that favored their cavalry.
 Their objective was to keep their causalities to a minimum by avoiding direct combat with the enemy.
-With a hit-and-run fighting style, Parthia's tactics were well suited to counter the concentrated troop movements of others.
+With a hit-and-run fighting style, Parthian tactics were well suited to counter the concentrated troop movements of others.
 With archers on the fleetest of horses, and camel riders providing a steady supply of arrows, they made sitting ducks of infantry unable to engage except at close range.
-Though infantry was a minor part of their military apparatus, when circumstances called for it, troops from allied vassal states were recruited and employed.
+Though infantry was a minor part of their military apparatus, when circumstances called for it, infantry units from allied vassal states were recruited and employed.

 One tactic was to wear down, frustrate, and if possible separate enemy troops from their supplies or each other.
 This was accomplished with feigned retreats that drew the enemy out to finally meet a lethal volley of arrows.
-While their cavalry was divided into light horse and heavy cataphracts, the two contingents worked in concert.
+While their cavalry was divided into light horse and heavy cavalry cataphracts, the two contingents worked in concert.
 Whereas the light horses were reasonably inexpensive to outfit and were rode by recruits of commoner origin, the cataphracts with all their armor and accouterments were extremely expensive.
 Their riders would have come from noble birth, would have been fewer in number, and would have been selectively deployed.

-As a support system - if the horse archers were largely successful on their own - the role of the cataphract would be to intercept enemy cavalry and mop up remaining pockets of resistance and fleeing troops with their long lances and swords.
+As a support system - if the cavalry archers were largely successful on their own - the role of the cataphract would be to intercept enemy cavalry and mop up remaining pockets of resistance and fleeing troops with their long lances and swords.
 As an offensive weapon, the heavy horse cataphract ran pell-mell into an enemy formation.
 Such a massive animal at top speed would, like a bowling ball, have scattered soldiers left and right, even causing those near the area of impact to be jostled.
 Multiple cataphracts attacking a formation at once would have had a devastating effect up and down a line of defense.
 Besides those directly killed or trampled: with bodies flying, fighters fleeing, and shields down, the cataphracts would have created gaps of vulnerability into which Parthian archers shot.

 The Battle of Carrhae